Gabriel Daza

-Don Gabriel A. Daza, KGCR, KC*SS (February 6, 1896 – May 18, 1994) was the first Filipino electrical engineer and one of the charter members of the Boy Scouts of the Philippines (BSP).
+Don Gabriel Amando Daza, KGCR, KC*SS (February 6, 1896 – May 18, 1994) was the first Filipino electrical engineer and one of the charter members of the Boy Scouts of the Philippines (BSP).
 He co-founded the Philippine Long Distance Telephone Company (PLDT), Philippine Telegraph and Telephone Co.
 (PT&T), Philippine Electric Manufacturing Company (PEMCO), Phelps Dodge Philippines.
 He was the supervising engineer and assistant general manager of Visayan Electric Company (VECO) and led its expansion out of Cebu City.
-President and chief scout of the BSP in 1961-68.
+President and chief scout of the BSP in 1961–68.
 In 1945, President Osmeña appointed Daza to be a member of the board of directors of the Manila Railroad Company and the Philippine Charity Sweepstakes Office.
 In 1950, he was vice-chairman of the National Power Corporation and on the board of directors of the Manila Hotel Company.
 In 1951, Daza was appointed by President Quirino as a founding member of the board of directors of the National Shipyard and Steel Corporation.
 President and director of the National Economic Protection Agency (NEPA) in 1956.